-The following beam request is divided into two parts.
-The first identifies the specific measurements that BRAHMS wants to do in order to complete the baseline physics program.
-The second section outlines the desired program under assumptions of the budget scenarios that result in 27 and 37 cryogenic weeks, respectively.
-These sections outline a program that focuses on following up on the new discoveries at RHIC, but also is true to the goals of the original proposals and CDR.
+The following beam request is divided into two sections, the first by identifying the specific measurements that BRAHMS wants to do in order to complete the baseline physics program, and the second section mapped onto specific budget scenarios of 27 and 37 cryogenic weeks, respectively.
+These sections outline a program that is both true to the goals of the original proposals and CDR, and to a follow-up of the more recent discoveries at RHIC manifested in the high pt suppression and the hydrodynamic nature of the collisions via the elliptic and transverse flow.
+We believe the program outlined is essential for the present discovery and survey phase of the RHIC heavy ion program.